enonic/old-xp-doc/doc/developer/site/macros/index.rst

 The ``context`` parameter is a Javascript object with the following properties:

 name
-  a string containing the macro name .
+  a string containing the macro name.

 body
   a string containing the body of the macro instruction.

 params
   an object with key-value pairs containing the macro parameters.
 The values are the strings from the macro instruction attributes.

+document
+  a string with the HTML document that contains the current macro.
+The document contains the raw source HTML, before any macro instructions have been executed, and before image or content URLs have been resolved.
+The document is only an input parameter to the macro, it cannot be modified.

 request
   the request object.